2023 Saudi Arabian Grand Prix

 The 2023 Saudi Arabian Grand Prix (officially known as the Formula 1 STC Saudi Arabian Grand Prix 2023) was a Formula One motor race that was held on 19 March 2023 at the Jeddah Corniche Circuit in Jeddah, Saudi Arabia.
+It was the second round of the 2023 Formula One World Championship.

+Red Bull Racing driver Sergio Pérez took his second career pole position, and won the race ahead of his teammate Max Verstappen in second and Fernando Alonso in third.

 Background

-The event was held across the weekend of the 17–19 March.
+The event was held across the weekend of 17–19 March.
 It was the second round of the 2023 Formula One World Championship.

 Championship standings before the race

 Going into the weekend, Max Verstappen led the World Drivers' Championship with 25 points, 7 points from his teammate Sergio Pérez, second, and 10 from Fernando Alonso, third.
 Red Bull Racing led the Constructors' Championship from Aston Martin by 20 points and Mercedes by 27 points.

 Entrants

 The drivers and teams were the same as the season entry list with no additional stand-in drivers for the race.

 Tyre choices

 Tyre supplier Pirelli brought the C2, C3, and C4 tyre compounds (designated hard, medium, and soft, respectively) for teams to use at the event.